All links go directly to official Union Gap, Washington government websites.

 Business & Licensing Records

 Entrepreneurs and business owners in Union Gap, Yakima County can obtain the necessary licenses and permits through the City of Union Gap's administrative offices.
 This includes business licenses, occupational licenses, and various permits for construction, zoning, and land use.
-The Greater Yakima Chamber of Commerce serves as a valuable resource for local businesses, offering networking opportunities, advocacy, and support services that help companies grow and thrive in the region.
+The Greater Yakima Chamber of Commerce is a valuable resource for local businesses, offering networking opportunities, advocacy, and support services that help companies grow and thrive in the region.

 Economy & Demographics